oeoeoe/GoodVibrations/How.md

 ## Iteration 4

 The current state of the application is shown in the images and text below.
+Evaluation on this iteration is not yet done.

 ### What works after this iteration?